ColumPaget/cxine/README.md

 cxine -osd `top,%t now playing: %T` -osd `bottom,%tP%% %ts/%tl`

+There's also a console-status bar that is output on stdout can be modified with:

+cxine -osd `console,%t %tP%% %ts/%tl`

 The argument of the -osd option is a pair of comma-seperated strings.
 The first is `top` or `bottom` indicating which area of the screen the OSD should be displayed in.
 The second is the string to display, with the following printf-style `%` substitutions supported:

 ```